 -

-Chronicles I, Prose Poems by Anita Cromwell Anita Cornwell (1923 - 2023).
+Chronicles I, Prose Poems by Anita Cornwell Anita Cornwell (1923 - 2023).
 Ms Cornwell’s “Chronicles 1, Prose Poems in 1986” is captured in digital form.
 The document opens with a dedication to Cornwell’s mother and a short biography highlighting her career as a writer and playwright, followed by the table of contents that lists five poems.

 They are: